-Looking for the authentic Singapore noodles recipe?
+Looking for an authentic Singapore noodles recipe?

 You probably won’t find one.

-If you are squeamish about street food, you may be surprised that Liao Fan Chicken Rice Noodle shop by hawker Chan, has received one star according to the MICHELIN Guide 2017.
+If you are squeamish about street food, you may be surprised that Liao Fan Chicken Rice Noodle Shop by Hawker Chan has received one star, according to the MICHELIN Guide 2017.

-How is the vermicelli prepared in Singapore and other countries
+1. How is the vermicelli prepared in Singapore and other countries

 Note: This post may contain affiliate links.
 Please read my disclosure for more info.
 I may receive commissions for purchases made through links in this post.

-Street food style vs. curry powder version Singapore noodles
+2. Street food style vs. curry powder version Singapore noodles

+a.
 The Singapore version

+b.
 Singapore noodles in other countries

-In this article, I will attempt to improvise the classic Singapore street food style fried noodle with a twist, not so much of the ingredient, but the METHOD OF COOKING.
+This article will attempt to improvise the classic Singapore street food style fried noodle with a twist, not so much of the ingredient, but the METHOD OF COOKING.